9 Congress MLAs suspended, 2 expelled for unruly behaviour in Telangana Assembly

-Nine Congress MLAs including Opposition leader K Jana Reddy and Telangana Pradesh Congress Committee president Uttam Kumar Reddy have been suspended from the Telangana Assembly till the end of the sessions for disrupting the proceedings of the House.
+Nine Congress MLAs have been suspended, including Opposition leader K Jana Reddy and Telangana Pradesh Congress Committee president Uttam Kumar Reddy, from the Telangana Assembly till the end of the sessions for disrupting the proceedings of the House.
 Also, two Congress MLAs were expelled from the assembly.

 Telangana Assembly Speaker requested the nine suspended MLAs to leave the House.
 SA Sampath Kumara and Komtireddy Venkat Reddy were expelled according to the Class 3 of the article in Parliament.